User code actions

 In this chapter

-User code file
+Locate the user code file

 Recording modules – code files

-Code representation of recording module
+Code representation of the recording module.

-- Machine-generated code representation of the recording module
+- Machine-generated code representation of the recording module.

 Viewing action code

-Converting to user code
+Convert a standard action to user code

 Converting to user code action

-Click Convert to user code
+Click Convert to user code.

 Example user code action